eCommerce A/B Testing Ideas Part I: Create a Great First Impression With Your eCommerce Homepage

 Showing navigation in the header is the standard practice in eCommerce.
 While there is nothing wrong with it, you can also try utilizing the footer to accommodate and display your site’s additional areas.
 It can also boost your SEO efforts because enriching your footers with anchor links is rewarded by search engines with high SERP rankings.

 Test idea 3 – Navigation links in the footer

 What does your homepage footer show other than your company’s contact details?
 Nothing?
-Test if adding links to different website areas helps improve user engagement on your website.
+Test if adding links to different areas helps improve user engagement on your eCommerce website.
 See below how Target, one of the US’s leading grocery marketplaces, has shown links to different web pages like about us, help, stores, and services in its footer.

 Test idea 4 – Social media icons in the footer